-- 1. Historical evolution of the Social Economy concept - 2.
-Main theoretical approaches related to the Social Economy concept - 3.
-National concepts of the Social Economy - 4.
-The components of the Social Economy - 5.
-The platforms and networks of the Social Economy in Europe - 6.
-The Social Economy in the European Union in figures - 7.
-Examples of companies and organisations in the Social Economy - 8.
-The Social Economy, pole of social utility - 9.
-Legislation for the Social Economy actors in the European Union - 10.
-Public policies towards the Social Economy in European Union countries - 11.
-Public policies towards the Social Economy at European Union level - 12.
-Trends and challenges
+Introduction .
+5 1 Evolution of the Social Economy concept .
+7 2 Main theoretical approaches related to the Social Economy concept .
+13 3 National concepts of the Social Economy .
+17 4 The components of the Social Economy .
+21 5 The platforms and networks of the Social Economy in Europe .
+23 6 The Social Economy in the European Union in figures .
+25 7 Examples of enterprises and organisations in the Social Economy .
+27 8 The Social Economy, pole of social utility .
+29 9 Legislation for the Social Economy actors in the European Union .
+33 10 Public policies towards the Social Economy in European Union countries .
+37 11 Public policies towards the Social Economy at European Union level .
+39 12 Trends and challenges .
+41 Bibliography .
+47